wckyhq/glimpse/misc/CONTRIBUTE.md

 # Pull Requests

-If you are familiar with Github, you can make a Pull Request - this is the prefered way.
+If you are familiar with Github, you can make a Pull Request - this is the preferred way.

 If you are not familiar with Github and PRs you can open a new issue and explain what you want to add there.